-At any given time we grapple with the competing voices in our head.
+At any given time, we grapple with the competing voices in our heads.
 There is the voice of our better angels offering support and encouragement.
 Then, there is the voice of fear and doubt.

-If you want to quiet the voice of doubt in your head, you have to question its truth and validity.
+If you want to quiet the voice of doubt in your head, begin to question its truth and validity.
 Your goal is to replace the voice of self-doubt with a kinder, more realistic, and more truthful voice.

 Try talking to it like you would talk to an uninvited guest and set your boundaries straight.

 “Here you are again, trying to put me in my place.
 You are allowed to stay a few minutes and no longer.
-I’ve heard you and now you can go and let me do my thing.”
+I have heard you, and now you can go and let me do my thing.”